appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ---
-description: This page shows you how to dynamically update widget property using queries, JavaScript functions, and setter methods
+description: This page shows you how to dynamically update widget property using queries, JavaScript functions, and setter methodss
 ---

 # Update Widget Properties